FNNDSC/pman/README.rst

         A small delay in the listener loop to prevent busy-wait.
         Default is 0.1 seconds.

+        [--directiveFile <directiveFile>]
+        The location of a message-conformant <directiveFile>.
+If this file if found by the FileIO thread, its contents will be read and executed, after which the file will be deleted.
+T
         [--DBsavePeriod <time>]
         The periodicity in seconds for the internal DB save.